 - You can get your care from an out-of-network provider; however, in most cases that provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
-If you receive care from a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
-Check with your provider before receiving services to confirm that they are eligible to participate in Medicare. - You don't need to get a referral or prior authorization when you get care from out-of-network providers.
+If you receive care from a provider who is not eligible to participate in Medicare.
+If you receive care from a provider who is not eligible to participate in Medicare.
+If you receive care from a provider who is not eligible to participate in Medicare.
+If you receive care from a provider who is not eligible to participate in Medicare.
+If you receive care from a provider who is not eligible to participate in Medicare. - You don't need to get a referral or prior authorization when you get care from out-of-network providers.
 However, before getting services from out-of-network providers you may want to ask for a pre-visit coverage decision to confirm that the services you are getting are covered and are medically necessary.
 (See Chapter 9, Section 4 for information about asking for coverage decisions.)
-This is important because: - O Without a pre-visit coverage decision, if we later determine that the services are not covered or were not medically necessary, we may deny coverage and you will be responsible for the entire cost.
+This is important because: - Without a pre-visit coverage decision, if we later determine that the services are not covered or were not medically necessary, we may deny coverage and you will be responsible for the entire cost.
 If we say we will not cover your services, you have the right to appeal our decision not to cover your care.
 See Chapter 9 (What to do if you have a problem or complaint) to learn how to make an appeal. - It is best to ask an out-of-network provider to bill the plan first.
 But, if you have already paid for the covered services, we will reimburse you for our share of the cost for covered services.
 Or if an out-of-network provider sends you a bill that you think we should pay, you can send it to us for payment.
 See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do if you receive a bill or if you need to ask for reimbursement. - If you are using an out-of-network provider for emergency care, urgently needed services, or out-of-area dialysis, you may not have to pay a higher cost-sharing amount.
 See Section 3 for more information about these situations.